cuustard/uni/SCC.111.md

 When writing code we need to see how it is executed to make sense of what it will do.
 So we need to understand keywords, operators and function calls.

-Code can move between programs, blocks of code, statements in the program, and within a line of code as expressiosn within the statement are evaluated.
+Code can move between programs, blocks of code, statements in the program, and within a line of code as expressions within the statement are evaluated.

 Flow can be controlled by conditional statements (statements that must be true for a block of code to execute).

-A program executes from start to finish by statements can be repeated.
+A program executes from start to finish with statements that can be repeated.
 Choosing the path for a program to flow through can also be decided with if statements.

 'Do... while' loops test a condition after the block of code is executed.

 ## Lecture 4 - Functions & Flow

-We solve all problems by decmoposing it into smaller components.
-Sometimes the solution to these componenets can be packaged up into a functional and callable unit.
+We solve all problems by decomposing them into smaller components.
+Sometimes the solution to these components can be packaged up into a functional and callable unit.
 This means we have to write less code and and makes it easier to maintain and reuse.

 C lets us define functions which package and name specific functionality.
 C also has libraries.
 In C, functions follow this form: